kelseyabreu/biomastersCampaign/README.md

 the creosote bush ring, and they're pointing toward something even bigger."

 PLAYER:
-"What could be bigger than a 4,000-year-old coral?"
+"What could be older and bigger than a 4,000-year-old coral?"

 MR. BIOMASTER:
 "I'm looking and searching BUT the scanner needs to